-SAS airline operations, which comprise Scandinavian Airlines and the production companies Blue1 and Cimber, transported 28.4 million passengers, including charter passengers, in 2013/2014.
-Revenue totaled approximately SEK 38 billion.
+SAS transported more than 30 million passengers, including charter passengers, in 2017/2018.
+Revenue totaled approximately SEK 45 billion.

 A key component of the current strategy is to offer the best product to meet the entire travel needs of frequent travelers in Scandinavia.
-To be able to compete effectively in the growing leisure market, Scandinavian Airlines has expanded its network with a significantly increased number of leisure destinations.
+To be able to compete effectively in the growing leisure market, SAS has expanded its network with a significantly increased number of leisure destinations.
 This has been made possible through new, enhanced operating conditions in terms of costs and flexibility.
-Scandinavian Airlines includes SAS Cargo and SAS Ground Handling (90%).

 Punctuality and regularity

-Scandinavian Airlines has an extensive network of destinations with varied passenger volumes and distances, which requires a fleet with aircraft of varying size and range to make the customer offering attractive to more frequent travelers.
-In October 2014, Scandinavian Airlines including Blue1 had an aircraft fleet comprising 138 aircraft in service.
-The fleet comprised 12 long-haul aircraft, 114 short-haul aircraft, and 12 regional jets.
+Scandinavian Airlines has an extensive network of destinations with large and smaller traffic flows, which requires a fleet with aircraft of varying size and range to make the customer offering attractive to more frequent travelers.
+In October 2017, Scandinavian Airlines had an aircraft fleet comprising 157 aircraft in service.